 Depending on your budget, it’s always wise to try and buy the best quality coin you can afford at the time.
 In the long run, adopting this attitude will reap its rewards.
 After all, it’s usually better to own a few valuable coins which are of interest to you rather than a larger collection which fails to capture the imagination.

 Remember, coin collecting should be an enjoyable experience.
 Take your time, do your research and learn about all the different coins which are available.
 It may take months or years to amass a collection - and coin knowledge – that you’re proud to display.

-If you own or have inherited a coin collection and you’d like a professional valuation, please call 01926 499031 or get in touch to make an appointment – we’ll be happy to provide this service for free with no obligation to sell.
+If you own or have inherited a coin collection and you’d like a professional valuation, please call 01926 499031 or get in touch to make an appointment.
+We’ll happily provide this service for free with no obligation to sell.